• 1920s

 13 Tips for Identifying Vintage Clothing Labels & Tags

-“A-ha!” you squeal.
-A label was sewn into the bottom side seam, a square of fabric that while tiny, is a huge source of information for performing the important detective work a good vintage lover knows and loves: Dating the era of one’s vintage piece!
+A label was sewn into the bottom side seam, a square of fabric that, while tiny, is a huge source of information for performing the important detective work a good vintage lover knows and loves: Dating the era of one’s vintage piece!

 This article is your go-to reference for tips and tricks to reveal a garment’s probable vintage era based on the details of its labels and tags alone!